ISISComputingGroup/ibex_developers_manual/backend_system/BlockServer.md

 **BLOCKSERVER:GET_SCREENS**

     Command: caget -S %MYPVPREFIX%CS:BLOCKSERVER:GET_SCREENS
-    Returns a compressed and hexed string containing the XML for the list of the available device screens (OPI) descriptions (CHAR waveform)
+    Returns a compressed and hexed string containing the XML for the list of the available device screens descriptions (CHAR waveform)

 **BLOCKSERVER:SCREENS_SCHEMA**